beaumanvienna/marley/README.md

 <br />
 When it comes to the graphics card requirements, Marley does require OpenGL acceleration.
 Demands are, as with the CPU performance, quite modest.
 A 3D PassMark ranking of about 1800 is sufficient.
 A recent graphics card based on an AMD Radeon HD 7450 chipset for about $30 will do the trick.<br />
 <br />
 Marley runs best on X11-based desktops with either NVidia or AMD graphics acceleration.
-It also runs well on Wayland systems, although on some configuration for both Arch and Majaro, skipping sound could be observed for the HDMI outputs.<br />
+It also runs well on Wayland systems, although on some configurations for both Arch and Majaro, skipping sound could be observed with HDMI as sound output.<br />
 <br />

 ## Developer information